Active Duty Retirement Planning Checklist

 - Review your Retiree Dental options.

 - Continue your job search on Military.com.

-- Use Quick Start to determine your eligibility for VA Disability Compensation.
+- Use the Pre-Discharge program to determine your eligibility for VA Disability Compensation.

 - Review finances to ensure you are financially ready for civilian life.

 - Finalize Survivor Benefit Plan enrollment option decision.

 - Compare SGLI to VGLI and review other Life Insurance Options.